top of page

 Public

-Master students in neuropsychology and cognitive development
+Master students in clinical neuropsychology

 Master students with a specific focus on research